jjhutchi/craigslist-crawler/README.md

-# Webscraping Craigslist Apartment listings
+# Webscraping Kijiji Apartment listings

-I collect craigslist postings for apartments within 1.6 Km of the Rotman School of Management every 20 minutes.
+I collect Kijiji postings for apartments within 1.5 Km of the Rotman School of Management every 20 minutes.
 If there are any new postings, I send a push notification using `pushoverr` to my iPhone providing the and title and URL.

 ## For Use

-Update the URL arguments in the `scrape.R` script.
+Update the URL arguments in the `kijiji.R` script.
 Unless you are using the bot to look for postings in Toronto, you'll need to additionally update the base URL.